Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++-quiz.md

 - [ ] 25
 - [x] Compilation Error: invalid initialization of non-const reference

+#Detailed explanaition:
+The error is occurring because it is trying to create a reference to a temporary value.
+In the line int &b = a+1; we are attempting to create a reference b to the result of the expression a + 1, which is a temporary value.
+References must be bound to an actual object, not a temporary value or an expression that does not have a memory location.

 #### Q121.
 Consider the following code segment.
 What will be the output?

 ```cpp